-If you’re flossing daily, then you’re on the right track, but it’s still not enough.
-Optimal dental health requires regular dental visits.
+If you’re flossing daily, you’re on the right track, but optimal dental health also requires regular dental visits.
 Once you make an appointment, our crew can provide further tips for long-term oral health.
-When it comes to flossing, though, here’s Mukilteo Dental Art’s advice: either type of floss is fine as long as you’re flossing.
+The family dentists and endodontists at Mukilteo Dental Arts work with adults and kids alike.
+We stress the importance of proper dental hygiene.
+Contact us today!

 General family dentistry for Mukilteo, Everett, Lynnwood, Edmonds & Mill Creek

 Posted on December 14, 2021 | Published by Ignite Local | Related Local Business